tasitlabs/tasit-apps/README.md

 The Tasit account example app shows off how easy it is to build a standalone native mobile app for Ethereum using [Tasit](https://github.com/tasitlabs/tasit-sdk).

 The app is built using React Native, Expo, [React Navigation](https://reactnavigation.org/), Prettier, TypeScript, and Tasit.

-##### Features

-> - Ephemeral account and private key generation
-> - Uses a simple ERC721 abstraction from Tasit for reading and writing data and reacting to events
-> - A working demo of onboarding with a few things still hardcoded for users who already have funds stored
-> - A working demo of onboarding for users new to Ethereum
-> - Minimal proof-of-concept app ready to ship to TestFlight for iOS using a testnet

 ### What is Tasit?